 A freight agent acts as an independent salesperson for a freight brokerage or independent broker.
 Freight agents may work on commission, bringing in new customers.

-According to the U.S. Bureau of Labor Statistics, freight brokers make an average of $45,000 annually.
-Depending on your experience level, top brokers can make more than $66,600 per year.
+According to the U.S. Bureau of Labor Statistics, the average annual salary is around $59,500.
+Top brokers can make over $66,600 per year, depending on experience.

 Freight brokers can set their own hours, deciding when and how much they work.
 Many work from home, so they create their own work/life balance around shipping and carrier schedules.